 Say Hello to our Hive Project Team Lead

 Danielle Chan is the Head of Communications and Engagement at Community Integrated Care.
-She leads a team of seven, who just happen to be named the 2020 ‘Best In-House Team’ for the North & Central region by the Institute of Internal Communications!
+She leads a team of seven, who just happened to be named the 2020 ‘Best In-House Team’ for the North & Central region by the Institute of Internal Communications!

 An influential member of the senior leadership team, over the past three years Danielle has worked alongside CEO Mark Adams and Chief People Officer, Teresa Exelby, who joined the charity in January 2020, to implement a mission-led, five-year organisational strategy, including their Culture Project—which is where Hive comes in!

 During the 2020 pandemic, as the whole nation took to their doorsteps to clap for carers, the inspiring internal communications team at Community Integrated Care were getting ready for the timely launch of their newest employee voice initiative.